-• Reading 15 minutes per day for 5 days per week and this is to be recorded in their reading journals.
-Adults are asked to write a comment and sign the book when they have read with their child.

-- A spelling or grammar activity, designed to support, practise or revisit something we have learned in class will be given weekly.
-Every other week, a spelling list will be given in preparation for a test the following week. - In Maths the children will be given a Maths activity linked to class work one week and the next week a multiplication focused task, either using Times Table Rockstars or an activity sheet.

-In line with our homework policy, each activity should take approximately fifteen minutes to complete.
+- Reading: 15 minutes a day for 5 days per week which is to be recorded in their reading journals.
+Adults are asked to write a comment and sign the book when they have read with their child. - A spelling or grammar activity, designed to support, practise or revisit something we have learned in class will be given weekly.
+Every other week, a spelling list will be given in preparation for a test the following week. - In Maths, the children will be given an activity linked to class work one week and the next week a multiplication focused task, either using Times Table Rockstars or an activity sheet. - In line with our homework policy, each activity should take approximately fifteen minutes to complete.

-Ways you can help your child
+Ways you can help your child:

-- Hearing your child and enjoying books with your child for approximately fifteen minutes per night, recording comments in the reading journal provided. - Please share and discuss the knowledge organisers for this term, looking at the vocabulary to support their learning.
+- Hearing your child read and enjoying books with your child for approximately fifteen minutes per night, recording comments in the reading journal provided. - Please share and discuss the knowledge organisers for this term, looking at the vocabulary to support their learning. - Please ensure that your child is frequently practising their times tables, either on paper or by playing a times table themed game such as Times Table Rockstars.